Aliases for BAZ2A Gene

 External Ids for BAZ2A Gene

 GeneCards Summary for BAZ2A Gene

-BAZ2A (Bromodomain Adjacent To Zinc Finger Domain, 2A) is a Protein Coding gene.
-GO annotations related to this gene include RNA binding and lysine-acetylated histone binding.
-An important paralog of this gene is KAT2A.
+BAZ2A (Bromodomain Adjacent To Zinc Finger Domain 2A) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include RNA binding and lysine-acetylated histone binding.
+An important paralog of this gene is BAZ2B.

 UniProtKB/Swiss-Prot for BAZ2A Gene

 Essential component of the NoRC (nucleolar remodeling complex) complex, a complex that mediates silencing of a fraction of rDNA by recruiting histone-modifying enzymes and DNA methyltransferases, leading to heterochromatin formation and transcriptional silencing.
 In the complex, it plays a central role by being recruited to rDNA and by targeting chromatin modifying enzymes such as HDAC1, leading to repress RNA polymerase I transcription.
 Recruited to rDNA via its interaction with TTF1 and its ability to recognize and bind histone H4 acetylated on Lys-16 (H4K16ac), leading to deacetylation of H4K5ac, H4K8ac, H4K12ac but not H4K16ac.
 Specifically binds pRNAs, 150-250 nucleotide RNAs that are complementary in sequence to the rDNA promoter; pRNA-binding is required for heterochromatin formation and rDNA silencing (By similarity).